kalamuna/kalastatic/README.md

 ### CLI

 KalaStatic can be used as a command line interface.
-It's recommended to set the following commands up as [npm scripts](https://docs.npmjs.com/misc/scripts) in your `package.json`.
 The following are some of its commands:

 #### Build